run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/smart-reports/configuration/build-maintain-smart-report.md

 2. Click on "New";

-3. Complete the necessary fields.
+3. Complete the fields for "Register" and "Parameters".
 Define the type:

-       + **SQL**: create a Sub Report "SQL" (this type allows you to create reports that return the database information through a Query).
+       + **SQL**: create a sub-report "SQL" (this type allows you to create reports that return the database information through a Query).
 When selecting this option, it's necessary to also inform the type of report to be created, the business rule concerning it, the       report designer, the parameter and the script;

       + **RhinoScript**: to create a report that returns the information of the Database through a "Script", it's necessary to select the         type "RhinoScript".
 It'll be necessary to choose the report type, define the parameters and describe the script;